dojo/framework/src/shim/README.md

 #### Set

 The `@dojo/shim/Set` class is an implementation of the [ES2015 Set specification](http://www.ecma-international.org/ecma-262/6.0/#sec-set-objects).
-A Set is used to a collection of unique values.
+A Set is used to create a collection of unique values.

 ```typescript
 import Set from '@dojo/shim/Set';